Angela Buxton, Registered Member MBACP(Accred); UKCP reg.

 What is Existential Psychotherapy?

-Existential psychotherapy is an optimistic approach based upon principles of freedom, choice and personal responsibility.
+My particular specialisation is existential psychotherapy, which is an optimistic approach based upon principles of freedom, choice and personal responsibility.

 I work with individuals and also with couples or combinations of family members.